local-minimum/aChristmasCard/story.md

   * _tall_ bookshelf (that has the photo album) MAIN ROOM
   * _wall_ empty wall in BATHROOM
  * _missed_ : Missing phone call | Homophone _mist_ from kettle in KITCHEN
- * _[Relative]_ :
+ * _[Relative]_ : ???
+Grandma in picture on wall
  * _baked_ : Stove in KITCHEN
  * _tasty_ : Character eating something in KITCHEN
  * _pie_ : Math, a circle, a round mat on the floor as homophone _PI_ in BATHROOM
  * _devoured_ : Monsters eat cake in MEMORY
- * _like_ : Taking the clothing one approves of in BED ROOM to stop freezing.
+ * _like_ : Turn painting over in BEDROOM
- * _pack_ : Coffert under bed in BEDROOM
+ * _pack_ : Suitcase under bed in BEDROOM
- * _starving_ : Character refused to enter KITCHEN until stomach sound
+ * _starving_ : ???
+Character refused to enter KITCHEN until stomach sound
  * _raptors_ : Monster in MEMORY
  * _lit_ : Flashlight on required for BEDROOM as there's no light there
  * _cosy_ : Clothes in BEDROOM | Tea kettle warmer in KITCHEN
- * _fire_ : Heating food in KITCHEN causes smoke thinks fire
+ * _fire_ : Heating food in KITCHEN causes smoke thinks fire (candle? toaster?)
- * _put_ : Starts game inventory slot full with newspaper, putting it down in MAIN ROOM table, or KITCHEN table
+ * _put_ : ???
+Starts game inventory slot full with newspaper, putting it down in MAIN ROOM table, or KITCHEN table
- * _together_ : When having brought the pair togeather
+ * _together_ : When having brought the pair together (new present + old toy)
  * _jigsaw puzzle_ : Knock over vase, put together after done hungry MAIN ROOM
  * _ugly_ : Open closet in BEDROOM
  * _castle_ : Trying to leave, "My home is my castle" MAIN ROOM